suprachakra/Airline-Fare-Optimization-Engine-AFOE-/README.md

 - **Data Anonymization Requirements**: Personally identifiable information (PII) must be anonymized or pseudonymized during model training and processing to maintain privacy compliance.
   - *Example*: Anonymized datasets support model training without compromising user privacy, balancing regulatory adherence with accurate fare predictions.

 ---
-I've carefully reviewed the content and included all refinements for closing any potential gaps in this document.
-Here is a fully rewritten, top-notch version that integrates all best practices and addresses even the most advanced requirements for compliance, user experience, and system performance.

----